bemurphy/phone_home/README.md

 Endpoints
 =========

-* GET "/track" - Show a JSON hash of all locations
+* GET "/track" - Returns JSON of all locations
-* GET "/track/:location" - return the ip for a registered location
+* GET "/track/:location" - return the ip for a registered location as text
 * POST "/track/:location" - store the remote addr ip for a location
 * DELETE "/track/:location" - remove the location